Bits about myself

 I'm a frugal computer user

-and like to maximize their lifetime through the use of smaller and efficient programs, proper configuration, and
+and like to maximize computer lifetime through the use of smaller, efficient programs and proper configuration.

-regular maintenance.
-I don't need many Mhz to be happy, as that gives me a better feel for how things work -
+I don't need many Mhz to be happy, as that gives me a good feel for how things work and lowers my impact on